HB-GSI/CSPP_Core/README.txt

 The project GIT workflow contains five branches:

-LabVIEW 2013 is currently used development.
+LabVIEW 2014 is the currently used development environment.

 Related documents and information
 =================================